Urodz16/home-lab-setup/documentation/lab-setup-guide.md

    - Launch VirtualBox to verify it installed correctly.

 **![SCREENSHOT HERE: VirtualBox](/screenshots/virtualbox-dashboard.png)**
-A preview of what our end state will look like.
+A preview of what our end state will look like (plus a sneak peek of my Splunk Project!).

 ---